How to start a plant-based diet the easy way! These 12 tips help you transition in no time and offer lots of free

 6. Start With a Plant-Based Breakfast

 Three vegan main meals per day can seem a bit daunting when you’re just starting out.
-But how does loaded chocolate oatmeal for breakfast sound?
+But how does chocolate oatmeal for breakfast sound?
 It’s just one delicious, easy and healthy way to start your day.

 Usually, breakfasts are the easiest meals to veganize.
 Think pancakes, chia pudding, peanut butter and jelly sandwich or savory options such as tofu scrambles with potatoes or avocado toast.

-And there are a lot more vegan breakfast options out there such as our easy recipes for:
+And there are a lot more are vegan breakfast options out there such as our easy recipes for: